Professor, Department of Economics

 - A Note on Mixed-Nash Implementation, with Olivier Tercieux, January 2012.

 - On Optimal Voting Rules under Homogeneous Preferences, with Arnaud Costinot, revised August 2007.

-- Spring 2016: Undergraduate Microeconomics seminar (W4911) and Ph.D.
-Microeconomic Analysis II (G6212); course materials available at Courseworks.
+- Spring 2017: Undergraduate Game Theory (GU4415) and Ph.D.
+Advanced Microeconomic Analysis II (GR6219); course materials will be available at Courseworks.